eroux/tibetan-spellchecker/README.md

 The resources are mainly the various [documents](doc/).

-The [syllables](syllables) directory, containing resources for checking tibetan syllables, and pointer to applications built from it.
+The [syllables](syllables) directory contains resources for checking tibetan syllables, and pointer to applications built from it.

+The [examples](examples) directory contains example codes.

 ##License